Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 The first path is earning a bachelor’s degree.
 It can be a degree in any field.

 However, to build a foundation of fundamental counseling skills, you may want to consider a degree in substance abuse counseling.
-A degree in a related field such as psychology, social work, or human services might also prove helpful.
+A degree in a related field, such as psychology, social work, or human services, might also be helpful.
 If you take that route, some of your classes will likely cover substance use disorders.

 Instead of earning a bachelor’s degree, you can become a Certified Alcohol and Drug Counselor Associate or CADCA.
 These entry-level professionals can help with the counseling process, but typically work under the direct supervision of a fully credentialed counselor.
 CADCAs only need a high school diploma, GED, or equivalent.
 Depending on your circumstances and needs, this may be a more accessible path.